Supply Chain Management

 The code of conduct for suppliers is based on internationally recognized human rights and formulates corresponding expectations of all suppliers.

-We expect our suppliers to share our principles and act correctly in every respect, which means honoring their responsibility toward their employees, business partners, society, and the environment.
-Validation is the first step in every new supply relationship.
-For this purpose, we notably use a validation process based on the values defined in our code of conduct for suppliers.
+We expect our suppliers to share our principles and honor their responsibility toward their employees, business partners, society, and the environment.
+As shown in the chart “Supplier validation and evaluation”, we apply a validation process based on the values defined in our code of conduct for suppliers before entering into any new supply relationship.
 All details are entered online and evaluated using a validation matrix.
-The initial validation involves a country-based assessment which does not include a separate review of the location of operations.
+Successfully completed TfS assessments can similarly be used as evidence of validation.

 SUPPLIER VALIDATION AND EVALUATION